apache/spark/docs/running-on-kubernetes.md

 ## Advanced

-### Setting Up SSL For Submitting the Driver
+### Setting Up TLS For Submitting the Driver

 When submitting to Kubernetes, a pod is started for the driver, and the pod starts an HTTP server.
 This HTTP server receives the driver's configuration, including uploaded driver jars, from the client before starting the application.
-Spark supports using SSL to encrypt the traffic in this bootstrapping process.
+Spark supports using TLS to encrypt the traffic in this bootstrapping process.
 It is recommended to configure this whenever possible.

-See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.submit` in configuring the SSL-related fields in the context of submitting to Kubernetes.
-For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.submit.trustStore`.
+See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring TLS; use the prefix `spark.ssl.kubernetes.submission` in configuring the TLS-related fields in the context of submitting to Kubernetes.
+For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.submission.trustStore`.

 One note about the keyStore is that it can be specified as either a file on the client machine or a file in the container image's disk.
-Thus `spark.ssl.kubernetes.submit.keyStore` can be a URI with a scheme of either `file:` or `local:`.
+Thus `spark.ssl.kubernetes.submission.keyStore` can be a URI with a scheme of either `file:` or `local:`.
 A scheme of `file:` corresponds to the keyStore being located on the client machine; it is mounted onto the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
 When the URI has the scheme `local:`, the file is assumed to already be on the container's disk at the appropriate path.